 Both services offer a 30-day free trial.
 Here's the in-depth breakdown of their plan pricing.

 FreshBooks offers three main plans, plus one additional custom-priced version for enterprise businesses.
-The three main plans are Lite, starting at $4.50 per month; Plus, at $7.50 per month; and Premium, at $15 per month.
+The three main plans are Lite, starting at $15 per month; Plus, at $25 per month; and Premium, at $50 per month.
+The custom-priced enterprise plan is Select.
 Each team member added costs an additional $10 per month.

-The Lite Plan includes features for invoicing, payments, time tracking, estimates, reporting, and budgeting, all delivered through a secured dashboard.
-It's capped at 5 billable clients, however, making it unappealing for any of the self-employed pros it's aimed at who don't have a narrow client list.
+It's all delivered through a secured dashboard.
+It's capped at five billable clients, however, making it unappealing for any of the self-employed pros it's aimed at, if they plan to expand their client list.

-The Plus Plan expands this cap to 50 billable clients, as well as including some particularly attractive streamlining features: It supports automated recurring invoices, late fees, and late payment reminders, client retainers, and an unlimited number of proposals.
-The automation abilities are a big part of why accounting software is so useful, so FreshBooks' Plus tier is likely to be best for the average company.
+It expands the cap to 50 billable clients, as well.
+The new features are particularly attractive for streamlining rote tasks.
+These automation abilities are a big part of why accounting software is so useful, so FreshBooks' Plus tier is likely to be best for the average company.

 FreshBooks also offers an add-on, the $20/month Advanced Payments, which is available to those using the Plus and Premium plans, but not the Lite one.
 This gives users a PCI-compliant virtual terminal to streamline payments, which operates with a 3.5% + $0.3 transaction fee.
 Even without this add-on, all plans allow users to process credit cards and ACH bank transfers online.